10 Easy Ways to Immediately Improve Your Old Content

 An UnBounce survey shows that the demand for infographics has increased 800% in the past year and last year, infographics usage grew from 9% to 52%.
 We used Gifographic in one of our articles to present the most important Google algorithm changes and had a winner in our hands.

 Unless you want a gifographic or animated infographic, you don’t need a designer to create infographics.
 There are many free templates available on the web.
-Simply choose the one that fits your purpose, fill out the text boxes and voila!
+Just choose the one that fits your purpose, fill out the text boxes and voila!
 Here is a great post that explains the future of infographics.

 Another powerful way to present content is in the form of presentation and slideshows.
-It is dynamic since it incorporates movement and can hold the reader’s attention for a longer period of time than an article.
+It is dynamic since it incorporates movement and can hold the reader’s attention for a longer period than an article.

 4. Audio-visual Content